-- Mr Lahouari Boubekeur, CFE-CFDT Representative and member of the Board of Directors, Chairman of the Commitments Committee.
-He was appointed by the Board of Directors on 15 October 2020; - Ms Hélène Vandekerckhove, FO Alternate Representative and member of the Board of Directors.
-She was appointed by the Board of Directors on 17 March 2022; and
+- Mr Lahouari Boubekeur, CFE-CFDT Incumbent Representative and member of the Board of Directors, Chairman of the Commitments Committee.
+He was appointed by the Board of Directors on 15 October 2020 and renewed on 13 June 2023; - Ms. Chantal Pérot-Lartigue, MEDEF Alternate Representative, member of the Board of Directors, appointed by the Board of Directors on 30 January 2023 and renewed on 13 June 2023;

-Mr Thierry Vidonne, MEDEF Representative, member of the Board of Directors.
-He was appointed by the Board of Directors on 15 October 2020
+- Ms Hélène Vandekerckhove, FO Alternate Representative and member of the Board of Directors.
+She was appointed by the Board of Directors on 17 March 2022 and renewed on 13 June 2023; and - Mr Thierry Vidonne, MEDEF Incumbent Representative, member of the Board of Directors.
+He was appointed by the Board of Directors on 15 October 2020 and renewed on 13 June 2023.